yarrow/zet/README.md

 * `zet multiple x y z` outputs the lines that occur in two or more of `x`, `y`, and `z`.

-Two notes:
+## Notes

 * Each output line occurs only once, because we're treating the files as sets and the lines as their elements.
 * We do take the file structure into account in one respect: the lines are output in the same order as they are encountered.
 So `zet union x` prints out the lines of `x`, in order, with duplicates removed.

-## Plans

-* Zet translates UTF-16LE and UTF-16BE files to UTF-8, and strips Byte Order Marks (BOMs) from UTF-8 files.
-Currently, its output never has a BOM; the plan is to prepend a BOM to Zet's output if and only if its first file argument begins with a BOM.
+* Zet translates UTF-16LE and UTF-16BE files to UTF-8, and ignores Byte Order
+  Marks (BOMs) when comparing lines.
+It prepends a BOM to its output if and only if its first file argument begins with a BOM.

-* Plan: Zet will strip all lines endings (`\r\n` or `\n`) from its inputs, so two input lines compare the same if their only difference is that one ends in `\r\n` and the other in `\r`.
-Zet will end each output line with `\r\n` if the first line of its first file argument ends in `\r\n`, and `\n` otherwise.
+* Zet ignores all lines endings (`\r\n` or `\n`) when comparing lines, so two input lines compare the same if their only difference is that one ends in `\r\n` and the other in `\r`.
+Zet ends each output line with `\r\n` if the first line of its first file argument ends in `\r\n`, and `\n` otherwise (if the first line ends in `\n` or the first file has only one line and that line has no line terminator.)
+* Zet reads entire files into memory.
+Its memory usage is roughly proportional to the file size of its largest argument plus the size of the (eventual) output.

 ## License